Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Direct pass-through to wholesale and retail prices

-My identification strategy is based on the idea that, conditional on a set of controls and fixed effects, inflation in establishments with less minimum wage exposure is a valid counterfactual for inflation in establishments with more exposure.\footnote{\cite{callaway2021} show that with continuous treatment intensities like the minimum wage bite, the DiD estimator equals a weighted average of the $2 \times 2$ DiD comparisons between pairs of treatment intensities, scaled by the differences in the intensities.} Since firms may be forward-looking in their price setting, it is important to consider anticipatory effects that may cause price increases in the months leading up to the hike.
+Since firms may be forward-looking in their price setting, it is important to consider anticipatory effects that may cause price increases in the months leading up to the hike.
 Alternatively, firms may smooth price changes across several periods before and after a hike.
-Since the high frequency of the price data allows me to capture such dynamics, I specify a distributed lag model with leads and lags before and after each hike.
-I estimate the following equation separately for retailers and wholesalers:
+The high frequency of the price data allows me to capture such dynamics, and I specify a nonparametric distributed lag model with leads and lags before and after each hike.
+Since the establishment-level price index and the minimum wage bite are first-differenced by construction, I specify the model in first differences.
+I estimate the following equation separately for retailers and producers:

-Equation \ref{eq:2} relates the monthly establishment-level inflation rate, $\pi_{j,t}$, to the treatment intensity in county $k$, which is defined as the interaction between the percent change in the minimum wage applicable to establishment $j$, $\Delta MW_{j,t-l}$, and the minimum wage bite in the county $k$ that establishment $j$ is located in, $Bite_{k(j),t-l}$.\footnote{For establishments subject to a citywide minimum wage, $\Delta MW_{j,t-l}$ corresponds to the citywide hike.} The vector of control variables, $X_{k(j),q(t)}$, contains the average wage and unemployment rate for county $k$ in the quarter $q$ of month $t$.
+Equation \ref{eq:2} relates the monthly establishment-level inflation rate, $\pi_{j,t}$, to the treatment intensity in county $k$, which is defined as the interaction between the percent change in the minimum wage applicable to establishment $j$, $\Delta MW_{j,t-l}$, and the minimum wage bite in the industry-county $k$ that establishment $j$ belongs to, $Bite_{k(j),t-l}$.\footnote{For establishments subject to a citywide minimum wage, $\Delta MW_{j,t-l}$ corresponds to the citywide hike.} Note that $\Delta MW_{j,t-l}$ does not contribute to the identifying variation and simply scales the bite variable (the main identifying variation) such that the estimated coefficients are interpretable as pass-through elasticities at a given $Bite_{k(j),t-l}$.\footnote{I show in appendix \ref{appendix:d} that results are similar when $Bite_{k(j),t-l}$ is not scaled by $\Delta MW_{j,t-l}$.} The vector of control variables, $X_{k(j),q(t)}$, contains the average wage and unemployment rate for county $k$ in the quarter $q$ of month $t$.
 I include these to absorb variation in cannabis prices related to local macroeconomic factors that may covary with the minimum wage bite.
-County fixed effects $\theta_k$ absorb county trends in cannabis prices, while time fixed effects account for industry-wide changes in cannabis prices.
+Time fixed effects $\gamma_t$ account for monthly industry-wide changes in cannabis prices.
 Since the identifying variation is at the county level, standard errors are clustered by county to allow for autocorrelation in unobservables within counties, as in \cite{bertrand2004}.